Renate Grimstad: Amateur career

 Grimstad started to play golf at age 7, and became a member of the Norway National Team at age 12.
 She represented Norway at the European Girls' Team Championship and World Junior Girls Championship as a junior, and later at the European Ladies' Team Championship and the World Amateur Team Championship for the Espirito Santo Trophy.
-In 2019, she finished runner-up at the Spirit International in Texas, both individually and with the Norwegian team.
+In 2019, she finished runner-up at The Spirit International Amateur Golf Championship in Texas, both individually and with the Norwegian team.

 She played in the 2015 Larvik Ladies Open, an LET Access Series event, and finished 3 strokes behind winner Johanna Gustavsson.
 Grimstad finished tied 4th at the 2016 European Ladies Amateur in Sweden, 4 strokes behind champion Bronte Law.
 She finished runner-up at the Norwegian National Golf Championship in 2015, 2017 and 2018, and lost the final of the 2017 Norwegian National Match Play Championship to Tina Mazarino.

 Grimstad spent five years at University of Miami between 2016 and 2021.
 Playing with the Miami Hurricanes women's golf team, she won the 2020 UCF Challenge by a record 7 shots with rounds of 66, 67 and 69 for a total 14 under par.
 In her penultimate year, she set a new overall school scoring record at 71.00 and was awarded the Dinah Shore Trophy Award for her collegiate performance.